rjmunro/sofie-core/packages/documentation/docs/for-developers/json-config-schema.md

 ## Examples

 Below is an example of a simple schema for a gateway configuration.
-The subdevices are handled separetely, with their own schema.
+The subdevices are handled separately, with their own schema.

 ```json
 {